aerogear/graphback/docs/intro-to-graphback.md

 sidebar_label: Why use Graphback?
 ---

 Graphback simplifies application development by generating a production-ready API from data models to access data from one or more data sources.
-Graphback uses [GraphQL](https://graphql.org) and [GraphQLCRUD](https://graphqlcrud.org/) to make it easy get the data you need, and follows the convention over configuration paradigm to to reduce the amount of setup and boilerplate costs associated with creating GraphQL applications.
+Graphback uses [GraphQL](https://graphql.org) and [GraphQLCRUD](https://graphqlcrud.org/) to make it easy to get the data you need, and follows the convention over configuration paradigm to to reduce the amount of setup and boilerplate costs associated with creating GraphQL applications.

 Graphback provides a number of independent, interoperable libraries and tools to create and develop modern applications.
 With Graphback you can build and deploy a scalable data-driven GraphQL API, complete with real-time updates and data synchronization capabilities, using either a [MongoDB](databases/mongodb.md) or [PostgreSQL](databases/postgres.md) database which is automatically created from your GraphQL schema.